tedneward/Patterns/Creational/Singleton/javascript/README.md

 }();
 ````

-This has the (admittedly tiny) drawback of a performance hit on each call to Instance(); however, remember, this is Javascript, and if you're concerned about performance, boy are you already in trouble.
+This has the (admittedly tiny) drawback of a performance hit on each call to Instance(); however, remember, this is Javascript, and if you're concerned about performance, you are already in trouble.